 Grades of Pass (P), Satisfactory (S), or similar will transfer only when official transcripts indicate that such grades are equivalent to a C- or higher.

 Residency Requirement/Maximum Transfer Credit Allowed

 Massasoit requires students to complete at least one quarter (25%) of the credits of the first associate degree at Massasoit in order to graduate.
-The 25% minimum residency requirement can be superseded by individual program requirements (see program requirement sheets and www.massasoit.edu for more details).
+The 25% minimum residency requirement can be superseded by individual program requirements (see the program’s academic map and www.massasoit.edu for more details).
 Requirements for a second and/or subsequent degree require at least 25% of the second degree be unique to the program.
 For certificate programs, at least 50% of the courses must be completed at Massasoit.

 Alternative Sources of Credit

 Credit will be granted for satisfactory scores on Advanced Placement (AP) and College-Level Examination Program (CLEP) examinations on Massasoit’s policies.
 Official score reports from the College Board are required in order to receive credit for AP and CLEP.
 Satisfactory scores on Massasoit challenge examinations will be used for placement purposes.
 Students may additionally receive credit through Credit for Prior Learning.

 Credit may be granted for formal courses or examinations offered by various organizations, including businesses, unions, government, and military based on the recommendations of the American Council on Education (ACE) as found in its National Guide to College Credit for Workforce Training, a resource of its College Credit Recommendation Service (CREDIT).
 Credit may also be granted for learning from experience at work, volunteering in the community, military service, job training, independent reading, open source courseware study, and hobbies based on the Prior Learning Assessment (PLA) standards of the Council for Adult and Experiential Learning (CAEL).